NPMinhQuan1506/MusLunar_Portfolio/docs/.business/Role_based_ux.md

 - Role auto-focuses content:
   - Recruiter: choose Quan or Nguyet focus, or teamwork if relevant.
   - Client: default to whole team with outcomes.
-- Show only relevant sections; keep an optional “See more creative/team side” link.
+- Show only relevant sections; keep an optional "See more creative/team side" link.

 ---

 ## 5. Flow Summary
-- Landing/Intro: animation + dual avatar -> “Who are you?” -> route to role page.
+- Landing/Intro: animation + dual avatar -> "Who are you?" -> route to role page.
 - Layout differs by role:
   - Recruiter: about, skills, timeline, projects, contact.
   - Client: team, services, products, case studies, contact.